sunflowerdojo/sunflowerdojo.github.io/_drafts/learn-things272-revision-v1-Sources-038-Concepts.md

 guid: https://www.sunflowerdojo.com/2018/07/19/272-revision-v1/
 permalink: /2018/07/19/272-revision-v1/
 ---
 Sources of knowledge and concepts.
-I don&#8217;t fully understand all of them but I believe the things listed here are useful, relevant, and worth learning.
+I don't fully understand all of them but I believe the things listed here are useful, relevant, and worth learning.

 ## Papers